Occupational Therapy for Eating Disorders

 While I provide psychotherapy as needed, my approach to therapy is primarily as an occupational therapist.
 I focus on taking therapeutic concepts and helping clients put them into practice in their lives.
 We co-create strategies that are unique and work on how to apply those skills functionally.

-This can be especially important for teenagers and young adults, and those who are neurodivergent (for example, who have an autism and/or ADHD diagnosis) and have a hard time generalizing concepts to their daily lives.
+This can be especially important for teenagers and young adults, and those who are neurodivergent (for example, who have an autism and/or ADHD diagnosis) and may have a hard time generalizing concepts to their daily lives.

 A young woman is grocery shopping and holds a bag of chips